 Motivational Interviewing Stages of Change: Action

 At this point in therapy, clients modify their behavior and make significant efforts to change actively.
-I continue to offer support and encouragement, reinforcing the importance of the behavior change and helping them problem-solve any challenges.
+I continue to offer support and encouragement, reinforcing the importance of behavior change and helping them solve any challenges.
 I work to acknowledge successes and provide feedback.

 Motivational Interviewing Stages of Change: Maintenence